Skip to main content

 It’s Finally Here!

-AI Assistant has been available in Oracle Analytics for a few months now, but until recently, I hadn’t been able to test or use it.
+Oracle Analytics AI Assistant has been available for a few months, but until recently, I hadn’t had the opportunity to test or use it.
 Why?
-Because Oracle only enabled its built-in LLM in select regions and on instances with at least 10 OCPUs.
+Because Oracle only enabled its built-in Large Language Model (LLM) in select regions and on instances with a minimum of 10 OCPUs.

 Is that a reasonable limitation?
 Probably.
-But for those of us who aren’t spending thousands of Universal Credits on our OAC instances every month, it’s also pretty frustrating.
-A powerful temptating feature—so close, yet still out of reach.
+But for those of us who aren’t spending thousands of Universal Credits on our Oracle Analytics Cloud (OAC) instances every month, it’s undeniably frustrating.
+A powerful, tempting feature—so close, yet still out of reach.

 With the March 2025 release, this is finally changing!
-Oracle has enhanced the Oracle Analytics AI Assistant by adding the option to use third-party LLMs.
-And of course, I immediately put it to the test.
+Oracle has enhanced the Oracle Analytics AI Assistant by adding the option to integrate third-party LLMs.
+Naturally, I jumped at the chance to put this new capability to the test.

 What is Oracle Analytics AI Assistant

-Oracle Analytics AI Assistant is a built-in AI-powered feature in Oracle Analytics Cloud (OAC) that helps users interact with their data more intuitively using natural language.
+Oracle Analytics AI Assistant is a built-in, AI-powered feature within Oracle Analytics Cloud (OAC) that enables users to interact with their data more intuitively using natural language.
 It leverages Large Language Models (LLMs) to assist with data exploration, visualization, and insights generation.

 Key Capabilities

-• Conversational Analytics – Ask questions in natural language and get insights instantly.
+• Conversational Analytics – Ask questions in natural language and receive instant insights.

 • Visualization Generation – Automatically creates charts and dashboards based on queries.

-• Third-Party LLM Integration (March 2025) – New capability to use external AI models for enhanced analysis.
+• Third-Party LLM Integration (March 2025) – Newly introduced capability to use external AI models for enhanced analysis.

-With this feature, Oracle aims to make self-service analytics more accessible to both technical and non-technical users by reducing the complexity of working with data.
+This feature aims to make self-service analytics more accessible to both technical and non-technical users by simplifying the way they work with data.

 Registering and Activating a 3rd-Party LLM with Oracle Analytics

-To integrate a third-party Large Language Model (LLM) with Oracle Analytics, users need to follow a few key steps.
+To integrate a third-party Large Language Model (LLM) with Oracle Analytics, users must follow a few key steps.
 One of the primary steps is registering the LLM within Oracle Analytics.

 A new option, Large Language Models, is now available under Extensions and Enrichments in the Console.